French phonology: Emphatic stress

-Emphatic stress is used to call attention to a specific element in a given context such as to express a contrast or to reinforce the emotive content of a word.
+Emphatic stress is used to call attention to a specific element in a given context, such as to express a contrast or to reinforce the emotive content of a word.
 In French, this stress falls on the first consonant-initial syllable of the word in question.
 The characteristics associated with emphatic stress include increased amplitude and pitch of the vowel and gemination of the onset consonant, as mentioned above.
-Emphatic stress does not replace, but occurs in tandem with, grammatical stress.